 Key to meeting the objectives of the University of Maine’s ADVANCE project, and broader NSF diversity goals, is facilitating the professional development of women faculty.
 Initiatives include mentoring, training, topical workshops and presentations, time management offerings, and grant funding that supports research, the formation of new collaborations, and professional skill development.

-Use the links above to read more about specific funding-eligible opportunities and consider attending our annual networking conference, ADVANCING WOMEN IN ACADEMIA, where academic leaders from across Maine gather to discuss a variety of relevant topics!
+Use the links above to read more about specific funding-eligible opportunities and consider attending our annual conference, ADVANCING WOMEN IN ACADEMIA, where leaders from across Maine gather to network and discuss relevant topics!

 Image Description: julie millard